TL;DRJump straight to the code snippet ⬇️

 *

-* This snippet converts uploaded images (JPEG, PNG, GIF) to WebP format
+* This snippet converts uploaded images (JPEG & PNG) to WebP format

 * automatically in WordPress.
 Ideal for use in a theme's functions.php file,